awsdocs/aws-single-sign-on-user-guide/doc_source/using-service-linked-roles.md

 **To delete AWS SSO resources used by the AWSServiceRoleForSSO**

-1. [Remove user access](useraccess.md#howtoremoveaccess) for all users and groups that have access to the AWS account\.
+1. [Remove SSO user and group access](useraccess.md#howtoremoveaccess) for all users and groups that have access to the AWS account\.

 1. [Delete permission sets](howtoremovepermissionset.md) that you have associated with the AWS account\.

-1. [Remove the IAM identity provider](idp.md#removeidp) to delete the trust between AWS SSO and the AWS account\.

 **To manually delete the service\-linked role using IAM**